Smoking high THC weed... and how I quit

 - No tax is paid on sales

-- Questionable labor practices
+- Questionable labour practices

-(My favorite ways to) to consume CBD flowers
+My favourite ways to consume CBD flowers

 Benefits of CBD flowers (to me!)

-- I wanted the feeling of the CBD, not the THC
+- I wanted the feeling of the CBD, not the THC.

 - I didn't really like the feeling of the THC.